SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/mathematica/index.md

 about
 [parallel commands in Mathematica](https://reference.wolfram.com/language/ParallelTools/tutorial/GettingStarted.html).)
 Following is an example script that works on Cori.
-With Cori, you can use up to 16 cores; with Edison, you can use up to 12 cores.
+With Cori, you can use up to 16 cores.
 Be sure the first line of your script points to the correct directory for the machine on which you're running.

 ```
 #!/global/common/cori/software/mathematica/10.3.0/bin/MathematicaScript -script